ceph/ceph/doc/rbd/rbd-nomad.rst

 ==============================

-Like Kubernetes, Nomad can use Ceph Block Device thanks to `ceph-csi`_, which allow to dinamacially provision RBD images or import existing one.
+Like Kubernetes, Nomad can use Ceph Block Device thanks to `ceph-csi`_, which allow to dynamically provision RBD images or import existing one.

 Every nomad version can use `ceph-csi`_, however we'll here describe the latest version available at writing time, Nomad v1.1.2 .